 World Heritage listed sites belong to the people of the world.
-They are not marked by their territory or region, but are instead said belong to mankind as a whole.
+They are not marked by their territory or region but instead belong to mankind as a whole.
 UNESCO states that 'the United Nations Educational, Scientific and Cultural Organization (UNESCO) seeks to encourage the identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.
-This is embodied in an international treaty called the Convention concerning the Protection of the World Cultural and Natural Heritage, adopted by UNESCO in 1972.'
+This is embodied in an international treaty called the Convention Concerning the Protection of the World Cultural and Natural Heritage, adopted by UNESCO in 1972.
 Their mission is protect World Heritage Sites and ensure their management and conservation so that they may continue to be of relevance and significance for generations to come.
 They provide training and assistance when needed to help maintain the integrity of all listed sites.

 How many World Heritage Sites are in the world?